trducng/repaper_qad/clip.pytorch/README.md

 GPU just to train for a hundred days.
 Instead, we should focus on answering these questions:

-1. Where does the VisionTransformer attend to given a text prompt?
+1. Where does the VisionTransformer attend to in an image given a text prompt?
 2. What would happen if we change the text prompt given the same input image?
 3. What would happen if we change the text prompt given the same input image where the image contains multiple objects?